First Nations collection at Queensland Museum

 • People who reside outside Australia.

-• Applications from university or Australian Research Council (ARC) research teams will not be accepted.
+• University or Australian Research Council (ARC) research teams.

-• Current Queensland Museum employees, Queensland Museum Board members, Queensland Museum Foundation trustees, and members of the Queensland Museum Aboriginal and Torres Strait Islander Consultative Committee are ineligible to apply.
+• Current Queensland Museum employees, Queensland Museum Board members, Queensland Museum Foundation trustees, and members of the Queensland Museum Aboriginal and Torres Strait Islander Consultative Committee.

-We expect the fellowship to commence in April 2024 and run for 12 months.
-Research is self-paced.
+We expect the Fellowship to commence in November 2025 and run for 12 months.
+Research projects are self-paced.

 Applications must be for a research project using Queensland Museum’s collections and should address: